Fission-labs/ADBTool/README.md

 ##Introduction:

-ADB tool is a tiny tool with an easy-to-use UI.
-Using this tool Android mobile testers can collect string ids (for automation), screenshots, logcat, and dumpsys.
+ADBTool is very helpful tool to Android mobile testers with easy User Interface.
+Using this tool Android mobile testers can collect string ids (for automation), screenshots, logcat, and dumpsys and etc.

 Click [HERE](https://www.youtube.com/watch?v=JQja2PydTIA) for demo video.